 For HD streaming on ONE DEVICE at a time and no one else at your house doing anything “heavy” on the internet, the common 17Mb broadband package is usually enough.

-If you have a bigger household, with more than one person intending to watch streaming TV at the same time (or use the internet for other heavy needs such as gaming), you should get a speed of at least 38Mb.
+If you have a bigger household, with more than one person intending to watch streaming TV simultaneously (or use the internet for other heavy needs such as gaming or video calls), you should get a speed of at least 38Mb.

-For 4K streaming on one device (and the possibility of HD streaming on other devices at the same time), I would recommend a speed of at least 50Mb.
+For 4K streaming on one device (and the possibility of HD streaming on other devices simultaneously), I would recommend a speed of at least 50Mb.

 Get a broadband package with no monthly limits.
 Streaming TV downloads A LOT of data via your internet connection.

 For example, An hour of HD content on Netflix will download up to 3GB of data.
 An hour of 4K content is up to 7GB of data.
-That means that even if you watch only 3 hours of HD TV a day, you would download 279GBs of data over a month.
+That means that even if you watch only 3 hours of HD TV a day, you will download 279GBs of data over a month.

 So skip those broadband packages that limit your monthly data usage.
 As a cord cutter, you would reach those data caps pretty quickly.